Atiba Hutchinson: International career

 The early years of Hutchinson's international career included appearances at both the 2001 and 2003 FIFA World Youth Championships.
 He made his senior debut for Canada in a January 2003 friendly match against the United States.
 That same year, he appeared in the 2003 edition of the CONCACAF Gold Cup and would go on to appear in five subsequent editions in the following two decades (2005, 2007, 2009, 2011 and 2019).

 Canada reached the semi-finals of the 2007 CONCACAF Gold Cup, another match against the United States, which was the site of one of the most controversial moments in Hutchinson's career.
 With Canada down 2–1 in regulation time, Hutchinson scored a goal in the final minute of stoppage time, having received a ball that bounced off the head of American defender Oguchi Onyewu.
 However, the goal was ruled offside by referee Benito Archundia, as a result of which the United States won the game and proceeded to the final.
 Both then and subsequently, many believed that Archundia's call was incorrect.
+Hutchinson has said that the episode "stuck with" players and supporters in Canada for many years and noted that the disallowed goal later became known among fans as "Atiba was onside", reflecting a wider feeling that the national team rarely received favourable calls at that time.

 On 17 December 2010, Hutchinson was awarded the Canadian Men's Player of the Year by the CSA for the first time in his career.
 Hutchinson was heavily favoured for this award in 2010 for his play with the national team, joining a well-known European club and becoming the first Canadian to win the Danish Superliga Player of the Year.
 Selected to the 2011 CONCACAF Gold Cup squad, Hutchinson exited the tournament following a 0–2 loss to the Americans at Ford Field after sustaining a knee injury.
 He was forced to miss the rest of the tournament.

 For much of Hutchinson's career, Canada was not able to field a genuinely competitive international team, and qualification to the FIFA World Cup persistently eluded them.
 As part of the CONCACAF qualification process for the 2014 FIFA World Cup in Brazil, Canada was on the verge of reaching the final stage of CONCACAF qualification for the first time since 1998.
 Going into its final game of the third round against Honduras in San Pedro Sula on 16 October 2012, Canada needed only a draw to reach the fourth and final stage of qualification.
 Instead, the team was routed in an 8–1 victory for Honduras, its worst loss in almost thirty years.
 That game would come to be regarded as the lowest point in the team's history by many.
 Hutchinson was again named Canada Soccer's male player of the year to end 2012, and affirmed that he hoped to pursue another World Cup qualification, saying "It would still mean everything to me if I could be part of the team and give another go at it."